 Lots-O-Content From Your Event

-First, User Generated Content.
-Getting event goers to generate content pretty much seems like a no brainer.
-Everyone hopes that people at their event are enjoying the experience enough to tweet what’s going on, check in on Facebook, and post photos to the gram.
-User generated content, is great because you’re getting your attendees to help you spread the good word.
+First, user-generated content.
+Getting event goers to generate content pretty much seems like a no-brainer.
+Everyone hopes that people at their event are enjoying the experience enough to tweet what’s going on, check in on Facebook, and post photos to the ‘gram.
+User-generated content is great because you’re getting your attendees to help you spread the good word.
 Sadly, you can’t just put your feet up and expect this strategy to work with no effort.
-So, what you need to encourage and facilitate UGC, and you know, make your event good enough to share.
+So what do you need to encourage and facilitate UGC, and you know, make your event good enough to share?

 First, definitely pick a good hashtag and encourage its use.
 Your hashtag is a great backchannel to your event and it can take off if people know they can expect a reply or two.

 Your hashtag can highlight who’s at your event as well.
 A simple but effective trick is to set up a fun photo op with a sign that says to use your hashtag.
 Or do what we did and build a photo booth.
 People could tweet out their photos and the photo booth added our hashtag like sweet tweet magic.